LevineLab/CyanoProteome/README.md

 ### **`temperature`**

-This folder includes the growth curves, allocations, and rates under a range of temperatures for the 4 phenotypes described above under replete or limited PO4 and access to phycosphere-related phosphorus (PRP).
+This folder includes the source code used to generate the growth curves, allocations, and rates under a range of temperatures for the 4 phenotypes described above under replete or limited PO4 and access to phycosphere-related phosphorus (PRP).
+Used to generate Fig. 4, Fig. S2, and Fig. S3.

 ### **`light`**

-This folder includes the growth curves, allocations, and rates under a range of light for colonial *Trichodesmium* and *Crocosphaera* under replete or limited PO4 and access to phycosphere-related phosphorus (PRP).
+This folder includes the source code used to generate the growth curves, allocations, and rates under a range of light for colonial *Trichodesmium* and *Crocosphaera* under replete or limited PO4 and access to phycosphere-related phosphorus (PRP).
+Used to generate Fig. s9.

 ### **`phosphorus`**

-This folder includes the growth curves, allocations, and rates under a range of phosphorus or PRP for colonial *Trichodesmium*.
+This folder includes the source code used to generate the growth curves, allocations, and rates under a range of phosphorus or PRP for colonial *Trichodesmium*.
+Used to generate Fig. 5.

 ### **`temperature_subclades`**

-This folder includes the growth curves, allocations, and rates under a range of temperatures for 4 clades of *Trichodesmium thiebautii* that vary in cell diameter, length, and colony morphology under environmental conditions (limited PO4 and access to phycosphere-related phosphorus (PRP)).
-We compared the outcomes at optimal temperatures of 27 °C and 29 °C.
+This folder includes the source code used to generate the growth curves, allocations, and rates under a range of temperatures for 4 clades of *Trichodesmium thiebautii* that vary in cell diameter, length, and colony morphology under environmental conditions (limited PO4 and access to phycosphere-related phosphorus (PRP)).
+We compared the outcomes at optimal temperatures of 27 °C and 29 °C. Used to generate Fig. 6, Fig. S6 and Fig. S8.

+### **`sensitivity_tests`**

+This folder includes the source code used to generate the sensitivity tests under a range of temperature, phosphorus, and varying diffusion and establishing whether PO4 and PRP could use separate transporters.
+Used to generate Fig. S4 and Fig. S10.

 ---